-Table 2.10.
+Table 2.9.
 Suggested learning outcomes in basic research and science communication

-Planning and design gning research Literature Plan and carry out a literature search using a range of sources. searches and Use library services to aid in the literature search process. reading scientific Use different types of resources, such as review articles, opinion literature pieces, original research and books.
+Planning and designing research Literature searches and reading scientific literature Plan and carry out a literature search using a range of sources.
+Use library services to aid in the literature search process.
+Use different types of resources, such as review articles, opinion pieces, original research and books.
 Assess context, reliability, bias, conflicts of opinion and validity in conclusions of literature.
 Summarize and critically evaluate arguments, results and conclusions.
 Identify underdeveloped aspects of existing research or areas where further research might be fruitful.
-Research design Develop a research question. and execution Form a hypothesis.
+Research design and Develop a research question. execution Form a hypothesis.
 Identify the appropriate form of experimental or non-experimental research.
 Develop research methodologies that minimize biases and other invalid results.
 Carry out the research plan, adjusting when problems or opportunities arise, but being mindful of deviating from the original research question or hypothesis.
 Interpret results, using appropriate statistical measures to ensure the results are significant and determine whether the hypothesis is supported.
-Scientific comm Paper writing Utilize a strategy to develop a structure or outline of a paper that impactfully presents the research findings while incorporating the standard structural components expected in a paper.
-Produce clear, readable and impactful text, tables, figures and associated captions.
-Cite all works referenced or quoted using an approved scheme.
-Peer-review Prepare for peer review by understanding the process, using process colleagues, editors, etc. to ensure the paper is of the standard required.
-Engage with reviewer comments positively and develop a plan to make any corrections or incorporate any suggested improvements.
-Scientific Identify opportunities to talk about scientific work through informal presentations or more formal events such as internal seminars and conferences.
-Produce clear visual aids to help the audience view and understand a presentation, rather than distract them with too much text or clutter.
+Scientific communi cation 9

-&lt;sup>22 For more details on scientific communication, see, for example, Schultz (2009).
+9 For more details on scientific communication, see, for example, Schultz (2009).